imanabu/OrientDbSQLExamples/DemoDB-SQLs.md

 Customer is unique to a one person, a customer could have more than one profiles, though not normally.

 Profile has the Email, name and Bio and Customer has a phone number only.
-The asuumption is that an individual can only have one phone number that will uniely identify as a person.
+The assumption is that an individual can only have one phone number that will uniquely identify as a person.
 Not quite true but for playing around, let's assume that is the case.

-A profile links to the person's friends using the Ediges labelled as "HasFriend".
+A profile links to the person's friends using the Edges labelled as "HasFriend".
 A customer links to a whole bunch of interesting records like places, restaurants, hotels where that customer has visited.